P.J.Ashton

 About the author: Philip J. Ashton

 Born into a middle-class family in South Africa, he is the youngest of three, having two older sisters.
 His father was an English chartered accountant.
 He is a UK resident whose work blends science, philosophy, and spirituality into rich speculative fiction.
 With a scientific background and a fascination for consciousness and metaphysics, Ashton creates worlds where scientific and spiritual forces converge.
 His writing challenges readers to question the boundaries between logic and faith, matter and mind.
-Science can explain the how but not the why things are the way they are.
+Science explains how, but not the why.
 His writing is partly a personal journey to square that circle.
-A university graduate with an Honours Bachelor of Science degree in Maths with Computing, his hobbies include designing items to 3D print and using watercolours.
+A university graduate with an Honours Bachelor of Science degree in Maths with Computing, he has hobbies including designing items for 3D printing and using watercolours.

 Sphilitar: the game of strategy